 Autumn is my favourite season of the garden year.
-Many days and nights lately, I have dreamt of roses blooming in Australian gardens especially in our rural garden.
-My mind’s eye has imagined being at home tending my roses and preparing for winter.
+Many days and nights of late, I have dreamed of roses blooming in our Australian rural garden.
+My mind’s eye has imagined being at home, tending my roses and preparing for winter.
 This has been the one thing that has kept me sane during this stressful time.

-In late February this year, the end of the drought was looming and we were enjoying a sneak peek at damper conditions after the long period of no rain in Australia.
-The creek was running and the roses in the garden were picking up after the summer severe heat.
-The February tasks in the garden were completed such as dead heading the spent blooms, weeding to provide more ventilation, summer pruning and finally fertilising.
+In late February this year, the end of the drought was looming, and we were enjoying a sneak peek at damper conditions after the long period of no rain in Australia.
+The creek was running, and the garden roses were picking up after the summer severe heat.
+The garden tasks were completed, such as deadheading the spent blooms, weeding to provide more ventilation, summer pruning, and finally fertilising.

-At home for two weeks now in a Perth hotel I’m happy and grateful to be in my own country and will soon return home to my rural garden in western country NSW.
-I look forward over the coming weeks and months to mucking in the dirt, working in the garden and writing about how the roses are enjoying Autumn conditions before the onset of winter dormancy.
+Home is for two weeks a quarantine period hotel in a Perth.
+I’m happy and grateful to be in my own country and soon return to our rural garden in country NSW.
+I look forward over the coming weeks and months to have my hands in the dirt, at work in the garden, writing about how the roses are enjoying Autumn conditions before the onset of winter dormancy.

 Autumn is the best time for gardens in many areas of Australia.
-In my rural location the intense heat has lessened, the dust storms abated and the strong hot winds have let up.
+The intense heat has lessened in my rural location, the dust storms abated, and the strong hot winds have let up.
 For the first time, in most cases, the rose plants have had a chance to bloom properly.
-I cut back thousands of rose buds in summer because of the severe damage from high winds, extreme temperatures and buds half eaten by thirsty and heat stressed birds.
+I cut back thousands of rosebuds in summer because of the severe damage from high winds, extreme temperatures and buds half-eaten by thirsty and heat-stressed birds.

 Autumn Rose Care